tidalcycles/tidal-doc/docs/getting-started/windows_install.md

 - Using the Chocolatey `choco` package manager should be avoided until this problem is resolved.
 - Use the Manual Installation instructions below.

+March 28 Update
+- We are still working to resolve the automated installer issues.
+- Some users have reported success using Chocolatey `choco` commands to install individual packages.
+Packages that can be done this way include:
+    - SuperCollider
+    - Sc3plugins
+    - ghc (need v9.4.4, later or earlier won't work)
+    - cabal
+ Once these are installed successfully, you can follow the manual instructions below to install Tidal packages, SuperDirt and Pulsar.
 ---

 ## Automatic installation